kksy/Project5-Pokehunt/README.md

 PokéHunt is a game based on the Pokémon series.
 It features Google Maps API and the use of geolocation to simulate player adventure to catch Pokémon surrounding the map.

+This app is not only limited to Pokémon, but the code can also be used in other forms such as treasure-hunting-type games.

 This project was made during the final 5-day project week as a Web Development Immersive student at General Assembly.

 <b>Live Demo:</b> http://pokehunt.herokuapp.com/